 Most anglers don’t ever need to go above 25 to 30 pounds of drag, says Rice.
 “The goal is to tire the fish out,” he adds.
 “When you get into the higher drags, I’ve seen grown men who didn’t have the right technique in a harness become exhausted quickly.”

 Specifically, the drag setting is dependent on the size of your line and the species targeted.

-“One-quarter or one-third of the line’s breaking strength should be your drag setting at strike,” says Ben Secrest, Accurate Reels’ vice president of marketing.
+“One-quarter or one-third of the line’s breaking strength should be your drag setting at strike,” says Ben Secrest, of Accurate Reels.
 “If you are fishing 200-pound braid, that equates to 50 to 65 pounds of drag.
 In the past few years, anglers are actually downsizing to smaller reels and using lighter max drags, instead relying on better technique and drag smoothness.”

 On a conventional reel, having too much max drag can jeopardize the usable range between free and strike.
 “Because of the drag cam on a lever drag, a standard reel at lockdown drag (with the drag knob completely tightened) can still be set to 6 or 8 pounds of strike drag, but will go into free-spool too quickly when you back the lever off,” says Littau.

 Capt.
 Seth Funt, a Shimano pro staffer and member of the Team Three Buoys fishing team in South Florida, points out just a few scenarios where he maxes out heavy drags.
 Instead he usually recommends 25 to 33 percent of line breaking strength at strike.
 He uses Shimano’s latest Tac II and Stella series because of their high drag ratings.